OhziiiLov3/Slackoff-Hackathon/README.md

 - Build a polished, published website you can share in your portfolio.
 -
 You will be working in teams of (3 developers) Show us what you've got!

+## CORE REQUIREMENTS
+You and your Team will be building a User Management site.
+You will NOT be replicating the site _Your application must include the following:_
+- Minimum ONE database model
+- Full CRUD throughout your resources.
+(Not every resource needs every CRUD functionality, but all of CRUD must be demonstrated.)
+- Express APP Build an Express Application that renders HTML pages from EJS Templates.
+- RESTful Routes Design your CRUD routes using the REST convention.
+- Templating Use EJS to render objects from MongoDB in the browser as HTML templates.
+- Git 20+ commits.
+Commit early, commit often.
+Tell a story with your commits.
+Each message should give a clear idea of what you changed.
+(Remember to ignore node_modules!)
+- Visual Design Use Flexbox, CSS Grid, Bootstrap, Materialize, Foundation, Skeleton, or another CSS framework to make your front end snazzy.
+The design will be scored!
+- Documentation Write a README.md that would make an employer excited to hire you.
+Screenshots are encouraged.
+See the example readme for a suggested structure.